The Seven Trumpets: The Sixth and Seventh Trumpet

 The angels are located in the land between the rivers (Mesopotamia).
 The Euphrates served as the northern boundary of the Israelite nation (Genesis 15:18; I Kings 4:21).
 It was Israel’s enemies who amassed their army on the other side of the Euphrates and then eventually overwhelmed Israel (Isaiah 8:5-8).
 But here the roles are reversed.
 It is God’s army massing on the other side to strike against the wicked empire (Romans 1:18).

 200 million horsemen pour over to attack.
-The horsemen wear breastplates of red, blue, and yellow – the colors for fire, smoke and brimstone (sulphur).
+The horsemen wear breastplates of red, blue, and yellow – the colors for fire, smoke, and brimstone (sulfur).
 Thus, they are God’s wrathful judgment on evil nations, such as Sodom and Gomorrah (Genesis 19:24).

 The horses themselves are dangerous.
 They had heads like lions and breathed fire.
 Their tails were like serpents that could bite.
 Notice the contrast to Satan’s army, while fearsome, were locust with scorpion tails, they inflicted pain, but God’s army could destroy (Matthew 10:28). aftermath they leave behind.